Data Processing Agreement

 This Appendix forms part of the Clauses.

-A. Data exporter
+- Data exporter (Controller)

-The data exporter is you.
+- The data exporter is you.

-B. Data importer
+- Data importer (Processor)

-The data importer is Pixel Paddock LLC, a New York limited liability company.
+- The data importer is Pixel Paddock LLC, a New York limited liability company.

-Categories of personal data set out under Section 2 of the Data Processing Agreement to which the Clauses are attached.
+A description of the transfer is provided in the Section of the Data Processing Agreement above entitled “Details of the Processing”, to which the Clauses are attached.

-Float.com currently observes the security practices described in this Appendix 2.
 Notwithstanding any provision to the contrary otherwise agreed to by data exporter, Float.com may modify or update these practices at its discretion provided that such modification and update does not result in a material degradation in the protection offered by these practices.
 All capitalized terms not otherwise defined herein shall have the meanings as set forth in the Agreement.

-a) Access Control
+- Access Control